ToxicFrog/doom-mods/gzap/doc/glossary.md

 Unrecognized ammo (e.g. from total conversions) is considered `medium` if it refills at least 20% of your carrying capacity, and `small` otherwise.

+There are no items tagged `secret-sector`, but turning it on in the YAML will cause secrets (in addition to the items inside them, where applicable) to be treated as checks.

 ## Location